klee/klee.github.io/tutorials/testing-regex.md

 Making a buffer symbolic just initializes the contents to refer to symbolic variables, we are still free to modify the memory as we wish.
 If you recompile and run klee on this test program, the memory errors should now be gone.

-Another way to accomplish the same effect is to use the `klee_assume` intrinsic function. `klee_assume` takes a single argument (an unsigned integer) which generally should some kind of conditional expression, and "assumes" that expression to be true on the current path (if that can never happen, i.e. the expression is provably false, KLEE will report an error).
+Another way to accomplish the same effect is to use the `klee_assume` intrinsic function. `klee_assume` takes a single argument (an unsigned integer) which generally should be some kind of conditional expression, and "assumes" that expression to be true on the current path (if that can never happen, i.e. the expression is provably false, KLEE will report an error).

 We can use `klee_assume` to cause KLEE to only explore states where the string is null terminated by writing the driver like this: